mhus-info/mhus-reactive/doc/ReactiveActivities.md

 * Every start point of the pool will be executed if a case will be started
 * Mark a start point with 'InactiveStartPoint' to prevent automatic starting on case creation

+Restricted Areas - REnterRestrictedArea and RLeaveRestrictedArea

+This implements a singleton which can be entered by single cases/runtimes.
+To implement it start the restricted are with a REnterRestrictedArea node.
+Set the name of the area in the @Description::event.
+Internal the restricted area is handled like a message event.
+To leave the area implement the RLeaveRestrictedArea.
+You also have to define the same @Description::event or if you leave empty all areas will be released.

+Inside the both notes only one case will be active.
+This is also possible over several processes (the area is a engine wide lock).
+You can administrate is with the 'pengine areas' commands.

+Be aware of dead locks if you lock more then one area at once (https://en.wikipedia.org/wiki/Dining_philosophers_problem).
+This will not be handled by the engine.